gluc/data.tree/cran-comments.md

 The following downstream dependencies were checked and had no problems:

-* hypoparsr
-* prof.tree
-* radiant.model
+Checked hypoparsr    : 0 errors | 0 warnings | 0 notes
+Checked prof.tree    : 0 errors | 0 warnings | 0 notes
+Checked radiant.model: 0 errors | 0 warnings | 0 notes
+Checked Rodam        : 0 errors | 0 warnings | 0 notes
+Checked SACCR        : 0 errors | 0 warnings | 0 notes

 The following downstream dependencies were check and produced warnings:

+Checked ahp          : 0 errors | 1 warning  | 0 notes
-* ahp: 1 WARN because of a deprecated method.
+1 WARN because of a deprecated method.
 I am the package maintainer and will send a new ahp version shortly.